 Három Tarka Macska is a hip bakery located within the heart of Újlipótváros, a well-off residential area near the Danube.
 Step inside, and a paradise of aromatic and still-steaming sourdough, whole wheat, and rye breads, brioches, and rolls in all shapes and sizes await you.
 The two must-try local favorites are the túrós batyu (a sweet-tart cottage cheese-filled laminated pastry) and the kakaós csiga (a snail-shaped chocolate pastry roll).

-In the mornings a line usually forms which is a cross-section of local residents from snazzy millennials, families with young children, and moneyed senior citizens with purebred dogs by their sides.
-Once here, be sure to roam around this charming neighborhood.
+While mainly a takeout bakery, omelettes and freshly made sandwiches are also available for a sit-down meal.
+The customers are a cross-section of the local residents, comprising snazzy Millennials, families with young children, and moneyed senior citizens with purebred dogs by their sides.
+Once here, be sure to also roam around this charming neighborhood.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.